kbredies/gratopy/doc/source/getting_started.rst

 Basic principles of gratopy
 ============================

-We start by explaining some recurring relevant quantities and concepts in gratopy, in particular the :class:`gratopy.ProjectionSettings` class as well as the use of images and sinograms in the context of gratopy.
+We start by explaining some recurring relevant quantities and concepts in gratopy, in particular the :class:`ProjectionSettings <gratopy.ProjectionSettings>` class as well as the use of images and sinograms in the context of gratopy.

 ProjectionSettings
 -------------------